final-form/final-form-focus/README.md

 ## API

-### `createDecorator: (getInputs?: GetInputs) => Decorator`
+### `createDecorator: (getInputs?: GetInputs, findInput?: FindInput) => Decorator`

 A function that takes an optional function to collect a list of focusable inputs on the page and provides a 🏁 Final Form [`Decorator`](https://github.com/final-form/final-form#decorator-form-formapi--unsubscribe) that will focus on the top-most input on the page with an error when a form submission fails.
-If no `getInputs` parameter is provided, it will use a generic one that will look for matches among all inputs that appear in `document.forms`.
+If no `getInputs` parameter is provided, it will use a generic one that will return all inputs that appear in `document.forms`.
+If no `findInput` parameter is provided, it will use a generic one that matches the name attribute of the focusable input with the path in the error object.

 ### `getFormInputs: (formName: string) => GetInputs`